-1 A BILL FOR AN ACT 2 Relating to binding arbitration.
-3 Be It Enacted by the People of the State of Oregon: 4 5 DEFINITIONS 6 7 SECTION 1.
-Definitions for sections 1 to 10 of this 2005 Act.
-For the purposes of sections 8 1 to 10 of this 2005 Act: 9 (1) "Agreement to arbitrate" means an agreement to arbitrate entered into under section 10 4 of this 2005 Act.
-11 (2) "Claim subject to arbitration" means a claim for an injury or damage that must be 12 arbitrated under sections 1 to 10 of this 2005 Act by reason of an agreement to arbitrate 13 entered into between a licensed professional and a client.
-14 (3) "Client" means a person who receives services from a licensed professional.
-15 (4) "Licensed professional" means an attorney admitted to practice law in this state or 16 any person who is required by law to be licensed, registered or certified as a condition of 17 pursuing any commercial activity, trade, occupation or profession.
-18 19 BINDING ARBITRATION 20 21 SECTION 2.
+SECTION 1.
+For the purposes of sections 1 to 10 of this 2005 Act:

+- (1) "Agreement to arbitrate" means an agreement to arbitrate entered into under section 4 of this 2005 Act. - (2) "Claim subject to arbitration" means a claim for an injury or damage that must be arbitrated under sections 1 to 10 of this 2005 Act by reason of an agreement to arbitrate entered into between a licensed professional and a client. - (3) "Client" means a person who receives services from a licensed professional. - (4) "Licensed professional" means an attorney admitted to practice law in this state or any person who is required by law to be licensed, registered or certified as a condition of pursuing any commercial activity, trade, occupation or profession.

+BINDING ARBITRATION

+SECTION 2.
 Binding arbitration.
-(1) A licensed professional and a client must use binding 22 arbitration under sections 1 to 10 of this 2005 Act to resolve a claim against the licensed 23 professional that arises out of the provision of services to the client if the licensed profes- 24 sional and the client entered into an agreement to arbitrate under section 4 of this 2005 Act.
-25 (2) Except as provided in sections 1 to 10 of this 2005 Act, ORS 36.600 to 36.740 govern 26 binding arbitration under sections 1 to 10 of this 2005 Act.
-27 SECTION 3.
+(1) A licensed professional and a client must use binding arbitration under sections 1 to 10 of this 2005 Act to resolve a claim against the licensed professional that arises out of the provision of services to the client if the licensed professional and the client entered into an agreement to arbitrate under section 4 of this 2005 Act.

+- (2) Except as provided in sections 1 to 10 of this 2005 Act, ORS 36.600 to 36.740 govern binding arbitration under sections 1 to 10 of this 2005 Act. - SECTION 3.
 Exclusivity of remedy.
-(1) Agreements to arbitrate are valid, enforceable and 28 irrevocable and do not constitute contracts of adhesion or unconscionable contracts.
-A court
+(1) Agreements to arbitrate are valid, enforceable and irrevocable and do not constitute contracts of adhesion or unconscionable contracts.
+A court may find an agreement to arbitrate executed in the manner required by sections 1 to 10 of this 2005 Act invalid only if the agreement was the product of fraud or the client was incapable when the client signed the agreement.